SABERBOY/WebCrawler/README.md

 ### Crawler

-check total length of full item text, need to POC
+1.	check total length of full item text, need to POC
+1.	disable website if it never succeeded in the last X days, and make a notes so that we can rollback if need

 ## Articles